Question: Is there an ideal nose and what is it?

-Answer: A surgeon will first consider the ‘first impression’ of the nose, such as whether it’s too big, twisted, has a large hump or has been over-operated on.
+Answer: Is important to know that Nasal surgery does not change the character of your face, it makes it more balanced and it is important to have an experienced plastic surgeon or ENT specialist do your surgery.
+The surgeon will first consider the ‘first impression’ of the nose, such as whether it’s too big, twisted, has a large hump or has been over-operated on.
 Often times, this first impression is what bothers the patient as well.
 The surgeon will also find out from the patient exactly what it is that he or she dislikes about their nose.

 Next, the surgeon will examine the nose from the front.
 He will make a note of whether the nose is straight or twisted, whether the nasal tip is asymmetric, bulbous or otherwise abnormal, and whether the nose is too wide, too narrow or normal.
 The surgeon will also examine the skin to determine its quality, whether it is thick, thin or medium.

 A side view of the nose is also examined.
 This will allow the surgeon to determine whether the nose is too short or too long and if the profile of the nose has a hump or is a ‘ski slope’.
 At this time, the tip of the nose is also examined so the surgeon can determine if it is over-projected or under-projected or just right.
 The surgeon will also see if there is too much nostril show present.